udaykumarreddyv/Median-House-Value-Prediction/README.md

 ## Model Training

 Model training of this project experimented with two models: multiple linear regressor and random forest regressor.
 During model training, it uses the clean_data_2016.csv and outputs the prediction table datastories_table.csv using random forest regressor because it outperforms multiple linear regressor.
+Please be cautious that running this py will take a significant time dependent on your processor.

 Requires outside libraries:
 <ul>